Apology to Australia's Indigenous peoples: Opposition leader's reply

 His speech also referred to the "under-policing" of child welfare in Aboriginal communities, as well as a host of social ills blighting the lives of Aboriginal people.

 The Alice Springs Crown Prosecutor Nanette Rogers with great courage revealed to the nation in 2006 the case of a four-year-old girl drowned while being raped by a teenager who had been sniffing petrol.
 She told us of the two children – one a baby – sexually assaulted by two men while their mothers were off drinking alcohol.
 Another baby was stabbed by a man trying to kill her mother.

 After the ceremony, the House of Representatives unanimously adopted the proposed apology motion.
-Six members of Nelson's opposition caucus — Don Randall, Sophie Mirabella, Dennis Jensen, Wilson Tuckey, Luke Simpkins, and Alby Schultz — left the House in protest at the apology.
+Six members of Nelson's opposition caucus—Don Randall, Sophie Mirabella, Dennis Jensen, Wilson Tuckey, Luke Simpkins, and Alby Schultz—left the House in protest at the apology.
 Peter Dutton was the only Opposition front bencher to abstain from the apology.
+Dutton apologised for boycotting the apology in 2023, after becoming opposition leader.